Mason City, Iowa: Landmarks

+Public Art

+Since 2014, Mason City has hosted River City Sculptures on Parade, an annual public art walk featuring rotating artists.
+Each year, the city purchases the most-popular rotating sculpture to add to the permanent collection.

 Sports

 Mason City has some history of minor league and amateur sports teams despite its relatively small size.

-The North Iowa Bulls are a junior ice hockey team that first began play in the 2011 as member of the North American 3 Hockey League (NA3HL).
+The North Iowa Bulls are a junior ice hockey team that first began play in 2011 as member of the North American 3 Hockey League (NA3HL).
 The Bulls won the league championship in 2013, 2014, 2016, and 2021, while also winning the Tier III National Championship in 2013 and 2015.
 The Bulls moved up to the Tier II North American Hockey League (NAHL) and rebranded the Tier III team as the Mason City Toros in 2021.
 The North Iowa Outlaws junior hockey team previously played in the NAHL from 2005 until 2010, when they relocated to Onalaska, Wisconsin, to become the Coulee Region Chill.
-The North Iowa Huskies played in the United States Hockey League from 1983 to 1999 and then moved the Cedar Rapids.
+The North Iowa Huskies played in the United States Hockey League from 1983 to 1999 and then moved to Cedar Rapids.